-Eating poop, a habit called coprophagia, can be the result of a dietary deficiency, but in most cases, it is just the product of exploration, which can become a bad habit.
-The Merck Veterinary Manual states, “as part of exploratory behavior, many dogs are attracted to and may ingest feces, compost, and prey (dead or live).”
-In other words, your mighty hunter is just as happy tracking squirrels as he is raiding the litter box.
+Eating poop, a habit called coprophagia, can be the result of a dietary deficiency.
+But in most cases, it is just the product of canine exploration, which can become a bad habit.
+Additionally, normal maternal behavior for dogs includes the consumption of feces and urine of young puppies.

 Is Cat Poop Bad for Dogs?

-Dogs can contract several different species of internal parasites from cat poop, and just because your cat isn’t showing signs of a parasite infection, doesn’t mean they are not there.
+Furthermore, dogs can contract several different species of internal parasites from cat poop.
+And just because your cat isn’t showing signs of a parasite infection, doesn’t mean it’s not there.

-Cat litter can also be problematic for dogs if they eat it in large quantities.
+Additionally, cat litter can be problematic for dogs if they eat it in large quantities.
 The good news is that most dogs would have to eat a lot of litter before it could cause a blockage.
-If your dog has eaten cat litter or clumping cat litter, keep an eye on her.
-If she has normal bowel movements, she is probably fine.
-If she appears to be having difficulty pooping, does not poop, or if her poop is abnormal, call your veterinarian.
+If your dog has eaten cat litter or clumping cat litter, keep an eye on them.
+If they have normal bowel movements, they’re probably fine.
+But if your dog appears to have difficulty pooping, does not poop, or if their poop is abnormal, you should call your veterinarian.

-In most cases, your dog won’t suffer any health consequences from eating cat poop.
-However, for you and your dog’s health, eating cat poop is one habit your dog definitely needs to kick.
+Despite these risks, in most cases, your dog won’t suffer any health consequences from eating cat poop.
+However, for you and your dog’s health, eating cat poop is one habit your dog definitely should kick.

-The easiest way to prevent your dog from eating cat poop, according to veterinarians, is to place the litter box in a spot where your dog can’t access it.
-This can be on top of a shelf, or, if you have large dogs, in a room with a cat door too small for your dogs to fit through.
-Baby gates are great at keeping dogs out without getting in your cat’s way and can also give your cats a room of their own.
+The easiest way to prevent your dog from eating cat poop, according to veterinarians, is to place the cat litter box in a spot where your dog can’t access it.
+Dog gates are great at keeping dogs out without getting in your cat’s way and can also give your cats space of their own.

-Sometimes the cat poop in question is out of your control.
-If neighborhood cats are pooping in your yard, there is little you can do to prevent your dog from eating it.
-You could always try a basket muzzle or leash walks, but sometimes we can’t prevent our dogs from eating undesirable objects, like poop.
-If this is the case, take your dog in for regular visits to the veterinarian to make sure he has not contracted any internal parasites from his scavenging.
+Sometimes, the cat poop in question is out of your control.
+If neighborhood cats are pooping in your yard, there is little you can do to prevent your dog from eating it, other than trying to repel the cats from your yard in the first place.
+If this is the case, take your dog in for regular visits to the veterinarian to make sure they haven’t contracted any internal parasites from their scavenging.